ScreamZ/kuzzle-guide/source/includes/user_guide/_06-security.md

 This type of rules depends on the context and cannot be expressed as a simple boolean.

-Kuzzle lets you define some more complex permissions using a custom function, which can dynamically decide wether the user is allowed to proceed or not depending on the context.
+Kuzzle let you define some more complex permissions using a custom function, which can dynamically decide wether the user is allowed to proceed or not depending on the context.

 In our chat example, the rule can be expressed as: